labwc/labwc/README.md

 - Where practicable, use clients to show wall-paper, take screenshots, and so on
 - Stay in keeping with wlroots and sway in terms of approach and coding style

-It is in early development, so expect bugs and missing features.

 [Video (3:42) showing features](https://youtu.be/rE1bQjSVJzg)

 ![](https://raw.githubusercontent.com/wiki/johanmalm/labwc/images/scrot2.png)